lhallock/openarm-seg/README.md

 Add an entry to `trainingconfig.ini` (or modify the `DEFAULT` entry), specifying (at minimum) the directories in which the desired model and training data are stored using the appropriate variables.
 You may safely use the hyperparameters specified in this repository's config file or may specify your own.

-Two additional important parameters  may be set by modifying the source code of `training.py` directly.
-First, the `total_keep` argument of each call to `split_data` specifies the total number of 2D image slices used from each scan (and, for the second call, augmented scan).
-Note that for general training purposes, these numbers should be set as large as possible; here, they are set relatively low to accommodate fair comparison of training methodologies for our associated publication. **TODO**: what's the second important parameter? also what happens if you set total keep to like a billion?
+An additional important parameter may be set by modifying the source code of `training.py` directly; namely, the `total_keep` argument of each call to `split_data` specifies the total number of 2D image slices used from each scan (and, for the second call, augmented scan).
+Note that for general training purposes, these numbers should be set to 0, which is a special case that uses all available data; here, they are set relatively low to accommodate fair comparison of training methodologies for our associated publication.

 To begin training, run